02/25/2007 English German

 Figure [1]: The tour vehicle at Universal

-Figure [2]: The plane crash scene from "War of the Worlds
+Figure [2]: The plane crash scene from "War of the Worlds"

-Through gritted teeth, amidst screaming children and overwhelmed adults, you hand over the amount, and the guy in the ticket booth calmly asks if you'd like to buy an annual pass (No!), if you're sure (Yes!!), if you want a Front-of-The-Line pass ($99) so you don't have to queue anywhere (No!!!), and if an All-You-Can-Eat coupon might be worth it?
+Through gritted teeth, amidst screaming children and overwhelmed adults, you hand over the amount, and the guy in the ticket booth calmly asks if you'd like to buy an annual pass (No!), if you're sure (Yes!!), if you want a Front-of-The-Line pass ($99) so you don't have to line up anywhere (No!!!), and if an All-You-Can-Eat coupon might be worth it?
 (No!!!!).

-"Desperate Housewives" from the tour bus at Universal Studios in Los Angeles.>
+Figure [3]: Angelika photographs the set of the TV series "Desperate Housewives" from the tour bus at Universal Studios in Los Angeles.

 RSS Feed